Things to do in Seville in 1 day

 Las Setas (or Metropol Parasol, its original name) were built to revitalise a square with a historic market, demolished by the city’s development.
 After many years of neglect in the area, in 2004 it was proposed to create a new space to revitalise the area and give it back the splendour it deserves.

-Calle Sierpes, Campana and Carrera Oficial (Official Race)
+Explore Calle Sierpes, Campana and Carrera Oficial (Official Race)

 For the Semana Santa faithful, these streets are very special: Plaza de La Campana is the start of the Carrera Oficial, the obligatory route for all the brotherhoods during their penitential procession.
 It continues along Calle Sierpes towards the Cathedral, giving rise to a long, highly decorated avenue during Holy Week.